gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * To capture the Status of a task, a field `taskStatus` is defined in status.
 * If operation involves many stages, so to capture the status of intermediate or any stage, `.status.lastOperation` will be useful.
-* To capture the all last occured errors on resource for a task, a field `lastErrors` is defined in status.

 ```go
 // TaskState represents the state of the task.